 The app simplifies such features and functions as customizing marketplace design, adding products, adding vendors, setting marketplace commission and much more.

-Its owner has also extended the free trial period to 90 days in response to the coronavirus pandemic.
+Its owner has also extended the free trial period to 90 days in response to the COVID-19 pandemic.

 Along with simplifying the process of converting a Shopify store to an app, Shopney also provides a fantastic UI.
 This ensures the app will operate smoothly and efficiently when customers access it.
 Shopney also offers in-app chat and supports all payment gateways.